ACanalejo/cwps_continuity_and_change_unilu2022/07_session/replication_exercise.md

 Check at the environment tab below.
 Can you find the volatility_data object there?
 Great!
 That means that we have the data already!

-Now the show must go on. **The first thing to do whenever we analyse a new dataset is taking a first look at its structure**.
-We will use the tidyverse environment instead of R base function for the most of it.
+Now, the show must go on. **The first thing to do whenever we analyse a new dataset is taking a first look at its structure**.
+We will use the tidyverse environment instead of R base functions for the most of it.

 ``` r
 # Look at the data structure